norwegian university of science and technology

 From Wikipedia, the free encyclopedia

 |Look up norwegian university of science and technology in Wiktionary, the free dictionary.|

-If an science and technology in thailand led you here, you may wish to change the link to point directly to the intended article.
+If an university of science and technology led you here, you may wish to change the link to point directly to the intended article.